dmsergeev/dmsergeev.github.io/_posts/2018-08-05-docker-entrypoint.md

 You can also accidentally be using a shell form and not knowing about it.
 For some reason, Docker engineers decided to make `ENTRYPOINT node app.js` a shell form, so you'd have a shell process even though it was not explicitly requested(like with `ENTRYPOINT ["sh", "-c"]`).
 I really don't like when software that does that.
 Very confusing.

-**The takeaway here is that you should avoid shell form and always use exec form**.
+**You should avoid the shell form and always use the exec form of entrypoint/cmd instruction.**

 [1] https://docs.docker.com/engine/reference/builder/#entrypoint